Hummus is rich, creamy, and full of flavor. Grab some crispy pita chips and dig in!

-Before traveling to the Middle East (and eating all the food), I’d always just bought hummus.
-It wasn’t a favorite dip of mine (Salsa is my go-to!) so why bother making it?!
+Before visiting the Middle East (and eating all the food), I never thought much about hummus.
+It wasn’t my go-to dip (I’m a salsa person!), so why bother making it?

 Quick Tip